-We have presented an implemented robust and efficient algorithm for bandlimited signal extrapolation valid up to basically an arbitrarily high range of frequencies.
+We have presented an implemented robust and efficient algorithm for bandlimited signal extrapolation valid up to an arbitrarily high range of frequencies.
+We also looked into some background theory essential for establishing our results, as well as shared our perspectives while interpreting some observations made from the results.
 Even though the algorithm is complex in the sense that it involves time consuming calculations and tedious computations with big matrices of very high precision, the overall idea is simple and easy to execute, thanks to the current computational speeds and available system memory.
 We believe that the accuracy with which the LPFs were computed with very high precision allowed this method to work efficiently thus making it suitable for extrapolating signals within the prescribed bandwidth.
 Characterizing the Slepian functions (LPFs set) finely and precisely into an appropriate polynomial expression is the key with which, this method could be extended to other LPF sets.
-During the emphasis characterization process, should he incorporating more higher order (n) terms in the synthesis equation (13) thus making N sufficiently large for extrapolation.
-This is a promising development in the field of signal processing [15-17,29,30] and will be helpful in the characterization of both known and random bandlimited observations.
-It should be stressed, however, that the key to the successful better-than-others results of our extrapolation algorithm is, indeed, the accurate numerical evaluations of linear prolate functions and their eigenvalues employing our proprietary robust algorithm for computing them.
+This is a promising development in the field of signal processing [14-17,28,29] and will be helpful in the characterization of both known and random bandlimited observations.